hjellinek/ctk-core/docs/RunningTests_CLI.md

 Command line overrides properties files, which override environment vars.

 You can do this for almost any property; the exception is items which are controlled during static initialization, such as logging.
-So, for logging control you will need to edit a file the CTK will load early just for this purpose, "`lib/log4j2.xml`" (We'll discuss that a bit more, in the `Tuning the output` section below.)
+So, for logging control you will need to edit a file the CTK will load early just for this purpose, "`lib/log4j2.xml`" (We'll discuss that a bit more in the `Tuning the output` section below.)

 If you want to alter which tests get run, you can do that on the command line (or using environment variables, etc) using the `ctk.matchstr` variable, which is a regex that is matched against class names:

 ```